paulremo/NRPMHandbook/02_NRPMHandbook/methodologies/handbook/reliability_prediction_taxonomy_handbook_coverage.md

 * SYSTEMATIC FAILURES: The models provided in this handbook do not guarantee a complete coverage of all systematic failures for all spacecraft elements.
     * For EEE items, a certain coverage of systematic failures is achieved with the aid of process factors adapted to space applications.
     * For Mechanical items, the methodology allows the consideration of failures due to minor design uncertainties and manufacturing variability.
 Gross errors require a dedicated modelling at system level.
-    * For Miscellaneous items, the methodology allows the consideration of systematic failures from a simple statistical perspective, referring to the modelling at system level as well.
+    * For {term}`Miscellaneous items <Miscellaneous item>`, the methodology allows the consideration of systematic failures from a simple statistical perspective, referring to the modelling at system level as well.
     * General considerations for systematic failure modelling are given in the system level chapter, including a statistical model based on IOR data.
 * WEAR-OUT FAILURES: Also wear-out failures are not completely covered by the models provided in this handbook:
     * For EEE items, the models provided generally assume constant failure rates during the useful life of a component, but a methodology for the separate consideration of wear-out failures is proposed in case an explicit wear-out modelling is needed, e.g. in the context of a life time extension.
     * The methodology for Mechanical reliability prediction includes an explicit consideration of relevant wear-out failure mechanisms, which may be used to model premature failures before the end-of-life, as well as wear-out failures during a potential life time extension.
-    * For Miscellaneous items, the methodology includes the consideration of wear‐out failures, modelled beyond the mission lifetime based on an increasing failure rate and with model parameters related to the lifetime qualification of the items.
+    * For {term}`Miscellaneous items <Miscellaneous item>`, the methodology includes the consideration of wear-out failures, modelled beyond the {term}`mission lifetime <Mission lifetime>` based on an increasing failure rate and with model parameters related to the lifetime qualification of the items.
     * System level considerations of wear-out modelling can be found in the system chapter, including approaches for the combination of a constant failure rate for random failures with a separate wear-out model implying increasing failure rates.
-* EXTRINSIC FAILURES: Many of the environmental stresses considered for the definition of extrinsic failures are in fact part of the normal environment for a spacecraft and its components.
+* EXTRINSIC FAILURES: Many of the environmental stresses considered for the definition of {term}`extrinsic failures <Extrinsic failure>` are in fact part of the normal environment for a spacecraft and its components.
 Some of them are thus considered as “stress contributors” for the random failure modelling.
 Others are assumed to be covered and effectively avoided by different design disciplines and thus excluded from the base methodology.
     * A dedicated discussion of Extrinsic root causes by technical domain can be found in each of the three following chapters : {ref}`EEE chapter<sec_eee_handbook>`, {ref}`MEC chapter<sec_mech_handbook>` and {ref}`MIS chapter<sec_misc_handbook>`.